 Behold the new hash our cook has prepared.
-Engels is speaking of being beyond the point where our sphere of observation ends, for instance, the existence of men on Mars.
+Engels is speaking of being beyond the point where our sphere of observation ends, for instance, of the existence of men on Mars.
 Obviously, such being is indeed an open question.
-And Bazarov, as though deliberately refraining from giving the full quotation, paraphrases Engels as saying that "being beyond the realm of perception" is an open question!!
+But Bazarov, as though deliberately refraining from giving the full quotation, paraphrases Engels as saying that "being outside the realm of perception" is an open question!!
 This is the sheerest nonsense and Engels is here being saddled with the views of those professors of philosophy whom Bazarov is accustomed to take at their word and whom Dietzgen justly called the graduated flunkeys of clericalism or fideism.
-Indeed, fideism positively asserts that something does exist "beyond the world of perception."
-The materialists, in agreement with natural science, vigorously deny this.
-An intermediate position is held by those professors, Kantians, Humeans (including the Machians), etc., "who have found the truth outside materialism and idealism" and who "compromise," saying: it is an open question.
+Indeed, fideism positively asserts that something does exist "outside the realm of perception".
+The materialists, in agreement with natural science, emphatically deny this.
+An intermediate position is held by those professors, Kantians, Humeans (including the Machists), etc., "who have found the truth outside materialism and idealism" and who "compromise", saying: it is an open question.
 Had Engels ever said anything like this, it would be a shame and disgrace to call oneself a Marxist.

 But enough!
-Half a page of quotation from Bazarov presents such a complete tangle that we are obliged to content ourselves with what has already been said and not to continue following all the waverings of Machian thought.
+Half a page of quotation from Bazarov presents such a complete tangle that we are obliged to content ourselves with what has already been said and not to continue following all the waverings of Machist thought.

-3. L. FEUERBACH AND J. DIETZGEN ON THE THING-IN-ITSELF
+3. L. Feuerbach and J. Dietzgen on the Thing-in-Itself

-To show how absurd are the assertions of our Machians that the materialists Marx and Engels denied the existence of things-in-themselves (i.e., things outside our sensations, perceptions, and so forth) and the possibility of their cognition, and that they admitted the existence of an absolute boundary between the appearance and the thing-in-itself, we shall give a few more quotations from Feuerbach.
-The whole trouble with our Machians is that they set about parroting the words of the reactionary professors on dialectical materialism without themselves knowing anything either of dialectics or of materialism.
+To show how absurd are the assertions of our Machists that the materialists Marx and Engels denied the existence of things-in-themselves (i.e., things outside our sensations, perceptions, and so forth) and the possibility of their cognition, and that they admitted the existence of a fundamental boundary between the appearance and the thing-in-itself, we shall add a few quotations from Feuerbach.
+The whole trouble with our Machists is that they set about parroting the words of the reactionary professors on dialectical materialism without knowing anything either of dialectics or of materialism.

-"Modern philosophical spiritualism," says Feuerbach, "which calls itself idealism, utters the annihilating, in its own opinion, stricture against materialism that it is dogmatism, viz., that it starts from the sensuous (sinnlichen) world as though from an undisputed (ausgemacht) objective truth, and assumes that it is a world in itself (an sich), i.e., as existing without us, while in reality the world is only a product of spirit" (Sämtliche Werke, X. Band, 1866, S. 185).
+"Modern philosophical spiritualism," says Feuerbach, "which calls itself idealism, utters the annihilating, in its own opinion, stricture against materialism that it is dogmatism, viz., that it starts from the sensuous (sinnlichen) world as an undisputed (ausgemacht) objective truth, and assumes that it is a world in itself (an sich), i.e., as existing without us, while in reality the world is only a product of spirit" (Sämtliche Werke, X.

+Band, 1866, S. 185).

-This seems clear enough.
+That seems clear enough.
 The world in itself is a world that exists without us.
 This materialism of Feuerbach's, like the materialism of the seventeenth century contested by Bishop Berkeley, consisted in the recognition that "objects in themselves" exist outside our mind.
 The an sich (of itself, or "in itself") of Feuerbach is the direct opposite of the an sich of Kant.
-Let us recall the excerpt from Feuerbach already quoted, where he rebukes Kant because for the latter the "thing-in-itself" is an "abstraction without reality."
-For Feuerbach the "thing-in-itself" is an "abstraction with reality," that is, a world existing outside us, completely knowable and fundamentally not different from "appearance."
+Let us recall the excerpt from Feuerbach already quoted, where he rebukes Kant because for the latter the "thing-initself" is an "abstraction without reality".
+For Feuerbach the "thing-in-itself" is an "abstraction with reality", that is, a world existing outside us, completely knowable and fundamentally not different from "appearance".